Moh-Mohsin/shortly/README.md

 * Repositories - uses the appropriate data source and parses data to appropriate form.
 * Use Cases - mostly map to features and actions the app provides. good starting point to understand the code base.
-* BloC - consumes events and exposes a stream of states to the UI. responsible for state management.
+* BloC - consumes events and exposes a stream of states to the UI. responsible of State Management.
 * UI - whats visible to the user.

-### Tech
+### Tech Stack

 * Flutter 2.0.5 SDK.
 * Retrofit - for API calls.